 As of June 30, 2023, the Swap Offer Rate (SOR) ceased to exist, and by December 31, 2024, the Singapore Interbank Offer Rate (SIBOR) will also be completely phased out.
 These benchmarks are being replaced by the Singapore Overnight Rate Average (SORA), which will become the main reference rate for home loans and other financial products in Singapore.

 This shift necessitates the conversion of existing home loans currently linked to SIBOR to an alternative rate.
 Borrowers can choose to proactively switch to a different rate package by April 30, 2024.
 If borrowers do not take any action by this date, their home loans will automatically be transferred to the SORA Conversion Package (SCP), starting June 1, 2024.

 Floating rates are generally priced cheaper compared to fixed-rate packages, which is why floating rate loan packages are deemed more suitable for homebuyers looking to save every dollar and are ready to bear the risk of fluctuations in market rates.

 In a floating rate home loan, the interest rate fluctuates as per market conditions (rise and fall of SORA rates) over the tenure of the loan.
 If interest rates dip, you enjoy lower monthly instalments and added savings.
 However, you must cautiously put aside extra funds in case the home loan interest rates surge.

-In other words, you can save yourself from experiencing whiplash from the sudden rise and fall of interest rates by choosing a floating loan package.
+This allows you to save yourself from experiencing whiplash from the sudden rise and fall of interest rates.

 The concept of bank spread.
 A typical floating rate loan quote comprises the base rate plus spread (or margin), and structured like: [reference rate] + [bank spread], where [reference rate] refers to a publicly available market indicator – either SORA, Fixed Deposit or a Board rate while [bank spread] equates to profit margin of a bank.